cgsdev0/rollycubes/stream_notes.md

 nice to have:
 - [ ] refactor all the code so it's not bad
+    - [ ] port class based components to functional where applicable
 - [ ] server command console
 - [ ] vote to skip?
 - [ ] vote to kick????